 It’s time to reconsider our dangerous and growing dependence on payroll taxes.
 By any measure, our system of social insurance is one of the biggest success stories of all time.
 Perhaps the greatest anti-poverty program ever, it has provided economic security, retirement income and health care benefits to over 100 million Americans.
-Unfortunately, our whole system of social insurance—Social Security, Medicare, and unemployment insurance, and disability and survivor benefits—is financed, for the most part, by payroll taxes that discourage employers from hiring and some workers from working while also reudcing incomes for those at the lower ends of the pay scale.
-As more "baby boomers" retire, in five, ten or fifteen years, when we desperately need more jobs and workers to help pay for Social Security and Medicare, Congress could be forced into prescribing exactly the wrong medicine: job-killing payroll taxes.
+Unfortunately, our whole system of social insurance—Social Security, Medicare, and unemployment insurance, and disability and survivor benefits—is financed, for the most part, by payroll taxes that discourage employers from hiring and some workers from working while also reducing incomes for those at the lower ends of the pay scale.
+As more "baby boomers" retire, in five, ten or fifteen years, when we desperately need more jobs and workers to help pay for Social Security and Medicare, Congress could be forced into prescribing exactly the wrong medicine: more job-killing payroll taxes.

 Reducing U.S. Reliance on Payroll Taxes: The Key to Faster Growth

 America has one giant unused resource, its unemployed — both the "official" and "hidden" non-working Americans who want to work.
 There are tens of millions of capable Americans who might seek employment if the job market was better, but who, believing that is impossible, do not look and therefore do not count as “unemployed”.
 They include many older Americans, women, young people, people with disabilities, minorities -- chronically underemployed groups.
 Much of this lost opportunity is the result of ever-rising payroll taxes forcing up the cost of hiring.